 The extent of these instructions shall be commensurate with potential radiological health protection problems present in the workplace.

 For more information contact the Radiation Safety Officer at (603) 862-3607.

 Radiation Awareness Training

 This general awareness class is mandatory for any individual who will enter or work in an area where radioactive materials are used, stored or handled.
 This class does not authorize an individual to handle or use sources of radiation.
-This training is being offered online as a UNH Blackboard course.
+This training is being offered online in UNHCEMS.
 Please contact Michele Arista, the Radiation Safety Officer, at 862-3607 to be added to this course or for more information.

 Radioactive Worker Training